Abhinav501/groovy-example/README.md

 2. Installation and execution

 Simply navigate to the `src` folder and run
-`$ groovy Program.groovy /path/to/Persons.xml /path/to/Groups.txt`
+`$ groovy main.groovy.Program.groovy /path/to/Persons.xml /path/to/Groups.txt`

 3. Design choices